Adin Brown

 Adin Brown (born May 27, 1978) is an American soccer coach and former player.
 He is currently the goalkeeping coach for San Jose Earthquakes in Major League Soccer.

 Youth and High School

 Born in Pleasant Hill, California, Brown attended De La Salle High School in Concord, California.
 He started for the 1996 soccer team which is now in the Hall of Fame at De La Salle.
 The 1996 De La Salle team is the only team in school history to have a perfect record, while letting in no goals in the regular season.
 Only 3 goals were let in during the playoffs.

 Career

 College

 A highly touted prospect and a starting goalkeeper for the United States in the run-up prior to the 2000 Summer Olympics, Brown played college soccer at the College of William and Mary.
 In 1999, he became only the third goalkeeper in NCAA history (Tony Meola and Brad Friedel were the other two) to be named NCAA First Team All-American twice.

 Professional

+The Colorado Rapids then made Brown the third overall pick of the 2000 MLS SuperDraft.
+Rosenborg BK of the Eliteserien bid $1M for Brown's services, but the bid was rejected.
+Brown signed a five-year deal with MLS.
+Brown's pro career was not as solid as was expected due to various injuries.
+In 2000 and 2001 with the Rapids, Brown made 22 starts, and recorded three shutouts over 1,976 minutes.

+After sharing goalkeeping duties with David Kramer in his rookie season (an injury which kept him from going to the Olympics), Brown was the principal of the deal that sent Carlos Valderrama from the Tampa Bay Mutiny to Colorado.